 60” x approx 110’ (variable), glassine paper, felt pen, 2017.

 In 94 Calls, Vancouver-based Denise Holland writes Canada's Truth and Reconciliation Commission (TRC) Calls to Action backwards with her non-dominant hand in a gesture of vulnerability and a willingness to see the world from a different perspective.
-The calls are written in the gallery on translucent paper and cascade from the ceiling, forcing viewers to walk through the piece.
+The TRC Report focuses on the Residential School system in Canada, highlighting the contentious underpinnings of colonization and land ownership in Canada.
+The Calls are written on translucent paper that cascade from the ceiling, forcing viewers to walk through the piece.
 Holland draws attention to the TRC report and encourages us all to be curious about our own prejudices and oppressive actions toward others.
-94 Calls is installed at Street Road for the duration of Clouded Title, and hangs above the conference area for Clouded Title's conversations with multiple participants.
+94 Calls is installed at Street Road for the duration of Clouded Title.